-1910sis for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of drugs.
-Avoid use of gadobutrol injection in these patients unless th s essential and not available with non-contrasted MRI or other modalities.
-NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and
+GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
+Avoid use of gadobutrol injection in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
+NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.